tohagan/firebase-typescript-koa-starter/README.md

   - Rewrite /api => Firebase functions (currently Firebase has a problem here - yet to fix)
   - Rewrite SPA client side paths to index.html
   - Proxy and CDN caching rules for CSS and Images
-- Deployment:
-  - Configured to auto build and deploy your firebase services.

 ## Node 8